sutd-robotics/ros-tutorials/ROS/full_tutorial/01 ROS - Introduction.md

 ## 1. Introduction <a name="1"></a>

-ROS stands for Robot Operating System.
+ROS stands for **Robot Operating System**.
 And true to its name, it's for working with robots!

 ROS:

-- Is a **publisher-subscriber framework** (pub-sub) for running independent programs on robots (across different system architectures)
+- Is a **publisher-subscriber framework** (pub-sub) for running independent programs on robots
 - Has a **rich ecosystem of open-source packages and tools** written by its active community
 - Is one of the **go-to frameworks for robotics research and prototyping!**